The Holcroft Covenant (film)

 The Holcroft Covenant is a 1985 thriller film based on the 1978 Robert Ludlum novel of the same name.
 The film stars Michael Caine and was directed by John Frankenheimer.
 The script was written by Edward Anhalt, George Axelrod, and John Hopkins.

 Plot

-Noel Holcroft's late father - who was a general in the Wehrmacht and once close to Adolf Hitler - left behind a fortune supposedly to make amends for his wrongdoings.
-But more than forty years later, Noel finds himself embroiled in a web of conspiracies involving the children of two of his father's Nazi colleagues, a mysterious organisation supposedly devoted to ensuring the Nazis never again come to power, and a woman who may be Noel's downfall or his only hope.
+Noel Holcroft's late father — who was a general in the Wehrmacht and once close to Adolf Hitler — left behind a fortune supposedly to make amends for his wrongdoings.
+More than forty years later, Noel finds himself embroiled in a web of conspiracies involving the children of two of his father's Nazi colleagues, a mysterious organisation supposedly devoted to ensuring the Nazis never again come to power, and a woman who may be Noel's downfall or his only hope.